SAP-archive/fiori-for-ios-workshop/GettingStarted.md

 ![Reference-App](https://user-images.githubusercontent.com/9074514/48164756-48dab800-e298-11e8-92b9-44d291b266c4.png)

-Select the **frameworks** directory inside the **Travel Expense** folder and click **Export**.
+Select the **frameworks** folder inside the **Travel Expense** folder and click **Export**.

 ![Reference-App](https://user-images.githubusercontent.com/28980634/47424847-ec03db80-d788-11e8-9837-488c3e8bec7c.png)

 Click the **Run** button in Xcode to run your copy of the *TravelExpense* app.

 ![Reference-App](https://user-images.githubusercontent.com/9074514/48164802-745da280-e298-11e8-83b4-ffa7e9990d6f.png)

-After the Simulator has started the TravelExpense app will launch.
+After the Simulator has started, the TravelExpense app will launch.
 Click **Start** to begin.

 ![Reference-App](https://user-images.githubusercontent.com/9074514/48164885-c0a8e280-e298-11e8-9783-3af29df235c0.png)

 You’re done!
 Tap through the on-boarding screens, enter a passcode, and review the TravelExpense sample app.
-Like the minimal app we created in the previous section, this app demonstrates query and expense creation and modification techniques however this sample includes additional code examples demonstrating how to implement Fiori controls and connect them to the back end expense data.
+Like the minimal app you created in the previous section, this app demonstrates query and expense creation and modification techniques.
+This sample goes further, however, in that it also includes code examples demonstrating how to implement Fiori controls and connect them to the backend expense data.

 ![Reference-App](https://user-images.githubusercontent.com/28980634/47420435-b659f500-d77e-11e8-893e-018cfe152999.png)